REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Experiments

 \subsection{Reflection Model Analysis}

-\paragraph{Experimental setup.} We follow the setup in \S\ref{subsec:overthinkeval} to verify our reflection model.
-We define three revision strengths: \textbf{Normal} truncates at the first identified correct answer; \textbf{Weak} truncates at the second such position; and \textbf{Strong} truncates before the first position where the truncation probability exceeds 0.25.
-If no such position exists, the Normal position is used. \textbf{Fixed Trunc} represents truncation at the closest sentence-ending position corresponding to the truncation ratio achieved by our method, and then forces the LRM to generate the final answer, as defined in \S\ref{subsec:overthinkeval}.
+\paragraph{Experimental setup.} We follow \S\ref{subsec:overthinkeval} to verify our reflection model $\text{M}_\text{Reflect}$.
+We use $\text{M}_\text{Reflect}$ to truncate paths generated by R1-7B, then have R1-7B produce the final answer.
+The truncation is validated by the correctness of this answer.
+We compare against the untrained 7B and 32B LLMs and a fixed truncation strategy.
+For $\text{M}_\text{Reflect}$, we define three revision strengths: \textbf{Normal} truncates at the first identified correct answer; \textbf{Weak} truncates at the second such position; and \textbf{Strong} truncates before the first position where the truncation probability exceeds 0.25.
+If no such position exists, the Normal position is used. \textbf{Fixed Trunc} truncates at the closest sentence-ending position matching the truncation ratio achieved by our method, and then prompts R1-7B to generate the final answer.

 \paragraph{Comparable performance to 32B at a significantly lower cost.} Results are shown in Table~\ref{tab:truncation}.
 Our reflection model does not incorporate the gold answer as input.
+It significantly outperforms its 7B base model (7B Revise).
 In comparison to the 32B model revised without gold input, our Strong strategy achieves a comparable compression ratio while exhibiting minimal performance degradation, demonstrating that our model achieves comparable results at a substantially reduced cost.
 Furthermore, our method also outperforms fixed truncation, especially when the truncation ratio is large.
 Finally, we observe that under certain evaluations, the accuracy actually increases after revision.
-This indicates that the model may have already arrived at the correct answer but fails to explicitly state this conclusion under the 16k token budget.
+This indicates that the model may have already arrived at the correct answer, but fails to explicitly state this conclusion under the 16k token budget.

 \paragraph{REA-RL outperforms inference with reflection model.} To ensure revision accuracy, we employ the Normal strategy during training.
-However, REA-RL with the reflection model achieves a higher compression ratio than the Strong strategy while maintaining comparable performance, despite the increased inference cost associated with the generate-then-revise approach of Strong strategy.
+However, REA-RL with the reflection model achieves a higher compression ratio than the Strong strategy while maintaining comparable performance, despite the increased inference cost associated with the generate-then-revise approach of the Strong strategy.
 This improvement can be attributed to the length reward and the online training, which iteratively train the model and provide further guidance for shortening already concise responses.